 Our Southwestern-inspired Turkey Sweet Potato Hash is a satisfying and flavorful recipe for turkey leftovers.
-This one-skillet meal has 56 percent fewer calories and 63 percent less fat than a traditional Turkey Tetrazzini.
+This one-skillet meal is topped with a homemade chipotle cranberry sauce, and can be enjoyed during any meal of the day.

 Mash 1 cup of the sweet potatoes in a large bowl with a fork.
 Add the remaining 1/2 cup of sweet potatoes, the turkey, broth, onion, garlic, chipotles, coriander, 1/4 cup of the cheese, and the egg white.
 Season with the salt and pepper.
 Stir briskly to combine.